 To assist teachers in the identification of SEN, we regularly assess and monitor children's progress against the national curriculum and Foundation Stage Profile.
-Action is taken if the pupil is making less than expected progress despite high quality targeted teaching within the classroom.
+Termly pupil progress meetings allow the senior leadership team to discuss each pupil's progress with the class teacher.
+Action is taken if a pupil is making less than expected progress despite high quality teaching within the classroom.

 If a pupil is making less than expected progress the pupil will be discussed with the Special Educational Needs Coordinator (SENCo) in order to decide if additional provision is required.
 Where a pupil is identified as having SEND, the school takes action to remove barriers to learning and put effective provision in place.
-This SEND support should take the form of a four-part cycle which is known as the graduated approach (assess, plan, do, review).
+This SEND support takes the form of a four-part cycle which is known as the graduated approach (assess, plan, do, review).